Search Results :

 • Click on Save and Test configuration to check your SSO configuration.

-• Test Configuration - Migration in Multiple Environments
+• WordPress Migration in Multiple Environments - Test Configuration

 Note: The Test Configuration works only for the current environment which has been configured by you with the IDP.

-• Change the environment and follow the steps again to set up the SAML 2.0 plugin in that environment.
+• Select the option from dropdown to change the environment and follow the steps again to set up the SAML 2.0 plugin in that environment.

-• Change Environment - Migration in Multiple Environments
+• WordPress Migration in Multiple Environments - Select Environment

 Step 2: Clone the database in the first environment into the second environment

-After cloning the database in the first environment, the second environment retains the IDP configuration of the first environment.
+After cloning the first environment database in the second environment, the second environment retains the IDP configuration of the first environment.

 Our WordPress SAML SSO Plugin supports integrations with a number of addons to extend the functionality of your site.

-If you have any custom requirement, please contact us at samlsupport@xecurify.com and we will help you achieve your use case.
+If you have any custom requirement, please contact us at samlsupport@xecurify.com and we will help to achieve your use case.

 Additional Resources